sbobyn/software-raytracing.ts/README.md

   - CPU multithreading: get N images from N threads and average
   - GPU multithreading: compute each pixel's color in parallel or each ray in parallel
 - replace vector math with fast impl
+- value tables
+  - pre compute values to avoid recomputing all the time

 ## Other experiments